Last updated: 2020-07-13

 At online workshops (and sometimes in-person ones too!), we often use collaborative documents in place of paper sign-in sheets.
 However, it is important to keep in mind that these documents are public and persistent.
 Personal information (e.g. names, email addresses) may be requested but should never be required on a collaborative document.
 Another way of taking attendance is to save screenshots of the participants list on your video conferencing platform.
 Screenshots are also useful for keeping track of groups assigned to breakout rooms.

 Depending on the size of your workshop, it can be useful to do a round of introductions.
 At a minimum, all Instructors and helpers should introduce themselves.
 The Instructor should explain the roles helpers will be playing and note how their helper status is indicated in Zoom.
+Learner introductions could be done in breakout rooms in a large workshop, so that everyone gets to meet at least a few other attendees.

 You can then ask each learner to share their name, pronouns, and institution or location verbally, or have them type it in the chat.
 On Zoom, learners can adjust their screen name to reflect their preferred name and pronouns.